Contraception (rongoā ārai hapūtanga), or birth control, is a term for the various methods used to prevent pregnancy.

-Withdrawal is sometimes called 'coitus interruptus' and means the man pulls his penis out of the vagina before he ejaculates.
+It means pulling the penis out of the vagina before ejaculation.

-It takes a lot of self-control and can fail if the man does not withdraw fast enough or some sperm leak out before he ejaculates.
+It takes a lot of self-control and can fail if the penis is not withdraw fast enough or some sperm leak out before ejaculation.

 This is not a very reliable contraceptive method.